bang/linkmus/README.md

    * The artist name
    * The Album name
-   * track name with the sequence number at the beginning of name
+   * track name with the sequence number at the beginning of the name